pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 ## What do I need?

-You can generate an iOS app from your PWA from your browser.
+To generate an iOS app, you just need a PWA.
+Or more specifically, a web app with a [manifest](https://www.w3.org/TR/appmanifest/).

-- To build the project, you'll [need a Mac with Xcode installed](https://github.com/pwa-builder/pwabuilder-ios/issues/9).
+To build the project, you'll [need a Mac with Xcode installed](https://github.com/pwa-builder/pwabuilder-ios/issues/9).

-- To publish your PWA to the App Store, you'll need an Apple Developer account.
+To publish your PWA to the App Store, you'll [need an Apple Developer account](/docs/ios-faq).

 See [our FAQ](/docs/ios-faq) for details.